Sustainable Products of The Future

 Kallesoe Machinery takes responsibility

-At Kallesoe Machinery we are very proud that the laminated wood products that are made on our machines and press line can be used to reduce the amount of CO2 in the atmosphere.
-We take pride in developing turn-key solutions that produce wood products in the highest quality – which in the end is a benefit for the manufacturer and the climate.
-For us at Kallesoe it is not enough just to make solutions for green products: We are actively working on making our business more sustainable, and we have a big focus on our CO2 emissions.
+At Kallesoe Machinery we are very proud that the laminated wood products made on our machines and press lines can be used to reduce the amount of CO2 in the atmosphere.
+We take pride in developing turn-key solutions that produce wood products of the highest quality – which in the end is a benefit for the manufacturer and the climate.
+For us at Kallesoe it is not enough just to make production solutions for green products: We are actively working on making our business more sustainable, and we have a strong focus on our CO2 emissions.
 We are continuously working on minimizing our waste and we are very focused on reducing our energy consumption.
 We have just initiated a project with an EU fund to work on making our business as sustainable and CO2 responsible as possible.

-Kallesoe Machinery design and produce future-proof solutions for the products of the future.
+Kallesoe Machinery designs and produces future-proof solutions for the products of the future.

 Source 1: https://traeibyggeriet.dk/media/k4jfcbcq/baggrundsrapport_juni2020_opdateret.pdf